jdfinch/language_model/docs/run_on_server.md

       ```

 12. **Verify Requirements Installed:**
     - Add `import torch` to your script and verify that the remote interpreter can import it successfully.
+Try `from langauage_model.t5 import T5` to verify importing the language_model package as well.

 13. **Create Shell Script:**
     - Create a shell script (e.g., `run.sh`) in your project directory.
 This script sets necessary environment variables and runs your Python script.
 Please refer to `docs/run.sh` for an example.